 Orthopedics & Sports Medicine

 Smolen, Josef S; Schöls, Monika; Braun, Jürgen; Dougados, Maxime; FitzGerald, Oliver; Gladman, Dafna D; Kavanaugh, Arthur; Landewé, Robert; Mease, Philip; Sieper, Joachim; Stamm, Tanja; Wit, Maarten de; Aletaha, Daniel; Baraliakos, Xenofon; Betteridge, Neil; Bosch, Filip van den; Coates, Laura C; Emery, Paul; Gensler, Lianne S; Gossec, Laure; Helliwell, Philip; Jongkees, Merryn; Kvien, Tore K; Inman, Robert D; McInnes, Iain B; Maccarone, Mara; Machado, Pedro M; Molto, Anna; Ogdie, Alexis; Poddubnyy, Denis; Ritchlin, Christopher; Rudwaleit, Martin; Tanew, Adrian; Thio, Bing; Veale, Douglas; Vlam, Kurt de; and van der Heijde, Désirée, "Treating axial spondyloarthritis and peripheral spondyloarthritis, especially psoriatic arthritis, to target: 2017 update of recommendations by an international task force."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 69.